 1. Know your business costs.
 This is the starting point for setting your prices.
 Make sure you take into account not only the cost of your drone and associated equipment but also your overhead costs (such as office space, insurance, etc.) and your own time and labor.

-2. Research the business competition.
+2. Research the competition.
 See what other drone surveying companies are charging for similar products or services.
 This will give you a good idea of what the market will bear.

-3. Consider your unique business selling points.
+3. Consider your unique selling points.
 If you offer something that nobody else does (or that nobody else does as well as you do), that’s something you can use to justify charging a higher price.

 4. Be flexible.
 Remember that pricing is an ongoing process, not a one-time event.